george-lim/aer-world/README.md

 2. When `Golem 2` takes 3 damage, its own "Reinforce" reaction triggers.
 This interrupts the damage action, and spawns a new action to gain 3 armor for the Golem.
 3. Since there are no more reactions to any of the actions on the stack, the actions are popped.
 The golem is left with 1 HP and 3 Armor as a result of moving away from the player.

+### Reading state

+The AER pattern does not permit directly querying systems.
+Instead, a notification handler is passed in during `World` instantiation, which will be provided notifications for any state change in `World`.
+This allows all state changes to be "pushed" to the consumer from a single source.

+### Updating state

 The AER pattern does not permit direct mutation of systems.
 Instead, every possible state change must come from an **action**.
 An action must be performed by a source entity onto a target entity (the target can also be the source).

 Entity queries can be used to provide a "fuzzy search" for action targets, like AOE attacks that attack a map region as opposed to a single target.